09nwalkerm/straviz/README.md

     stress INT              -- Training Stress Score (TSS) )
 ```
-- Create daily fitness table with total stress for each day and subsequent fitness, fatigue and form values:
+- Now create a daily fitness table with total stress for each day and subsequent fitness, fatigue and form values:
 ```
 CREATE TABLE fitness (
-    date DATE PRIMARY KEY,
-    stress FLOAT NOT NULL DEFAULT 0,
-    fitness FLOAT NOT NULL,
-    fatigue FLOAT NOT NULL,
-    form FLOAT NOT NULL
-);
+    date DATE PRIMARY KEY,              -- date of each day since first activity on Strava stress FLOAT NOT NULL DEFAULT 0,    -- total stress score for each day fitness FLOAT NOT NULL,             -- fitness value each day fatigue FLOAT NOT NULL,             -- fatigue value each day form FLOAT NOT NULL                 -- form value each day );
 ```